afrimapr/afriadmin/README.md

 ### Use cases

+A. I'm a developer in country X, I want to know what options I have for obtaining boundary data at different administrative levels for my country.

 1. Single country maps.
 We want to target in-country use.
 People in Africa making maps of Africa.
 Maybe there will be a greater utility for tools that make it easy to make maps of a single country rather than of multiple countries ?